Every Tuesday is Travel Tip Day

 2. A scarf, stocking cap or other headgear to keep your head and ears warm.
 If you take it and never need to use it, then consider it good weather insurance.
 Cold, damp weather and winds can give you an ear ache in no time.

 3. A pair of gloves.
-Light gloves, like Isotoner brand, keep your hands warm when hiking or cruising by glaciers.
+Light gloves, like these Isotoner Womens Stretch Fleece Lined Gloves keep your hands warm when hiking or cruising by glaciers.

 4. Forget an umbrella.
 Bring a jacket with a waterproof hood or a waterproof hat or cap.
 Umbrellas tend to get in your way and in the way of others, and not offer much protection in rain accompanied by wind.